alls77/second_lecture/README.md

-Project on materials of the second lecture
+Project on materials of the second lecture.

-Space filling curves (Gilbert curve)
+Space filling curves (Gilbert curve).